manasvi9745/Technical-Writing/GIT.md

 Alternatively, download the .dmg installer from (git-scm.com) and follow the on-screen instructions.

-Verify the installation with:
+After installation, open Terminal and verify the installation by typing:
    `git --version`

 ### For Linux OS:
 For Ubuntu/Debian: